 Check with your local building department about the current fees.

-How long does it take to get the certificate of occupancy?
+How long does it take to get the certificate?

 It may take 5-10 business days after the application for certificate of occupancy is submitted.
 Temporary certificate has shorter processing time.